We the People deserve a responsive, accountable government that gives us all a stronger voice and puts our needs ahead of special interests.

 What is The For the People Act?

-For The People Act is a multifaceted bill addressing voting rights, money-in-politics, redistricting, government transparency, and ethics.
+For The People Act is a transformative, comprehensive bill addressing voting rights and election administration, money-in-politics, redistricting government transparency, and ethics.

 Many parts of the bill are reforms Common Cause has successfully won at the state and local level, often with bipartisan support.
 Now, the For the People Act is an opportunity to pass these important reforms at the federal level.

 Keep reading below for more information on For the People Act H.R.
 1 / S.R.
 1…

 - Automatic voter registration

 - Voting rights restoration to people with prior felony convictions